Subsequential scaling limits of simple random walk on the two-dimensional uniform spanning tree: UST estimates

-So, by Beurling's estimate (see \cite[Lemma 2.5.3]{Lawlerbook}, for example), we can choose $c_0$ so that there exists $p>0$ such that $\bP(H_j) \ge p$.
+So, by Beurling's estimate (see \cite{Lawlerbook}, Lemma~2.5.3, e.g.), we can choose $c_0$ so that there exists $p>0$ such that $\bP (H_j) \ge p$.

-Recall now the implementation of Wilson's algorithm using `stacks' (see \cite{Wilson}).
-For each $j$ assume we have stack variables $\xi_{x,i}$ for $x \in B_E(z_j,r/3ak)$.
+Recall now the implementation of Wilson's algorithm using ``stacks'' (see \cite{Wilson}).
+For each $j$, assume we have stack variables $\xi_{x,i}$ for $x \in B_E(z_j,r/3ak)$.
 We use these to make a random walk path $X^j$ started at $y_j$ and run either it hits $\gam_x$ or leaves $B_E(z_j,r/3ak)$.
-Thus the event $H_j$ is measurable with respect to $\sigma( \xi_{x,i}, i\ge 1, x \in B_E(z_j,r/3ak))$.
+Thus, the event $H_j$ is measurable with respect to $\sigma( \xi_{x,i}, i\ge1, x \in B_E(z_j,r/3ak))$.
 We now consider the $y_j$ one at a time, and continue until either we obtain a success, or we have tried $k^{3/4}$ of the points $y_j$.
-Since these events are independent, if $H$ is the event that we obtain a success, then \be \bP( H^c) \le (1-p)^{k^{3/4}} \le c_1 \exp(-c_2 k^{3/4}). \ee If $H$ occurs, with a success for $y_j$, set $Y=Y_{x,r}=y_j$, let $W=W_{x,r}$ be the point where $X^j$ hits $\gam_x$, and let $T$ be such that $\gam_x(T)=W$.
-We take \be A_1=A_1(x,r,k) = H \cap F_1(x,r/a,k) \cap F_2(x,r/a^2,k) \cap F_2(x,r,k). \ee By Lemma \ref{L:F1}, \eqref{e:F2bnd} and \eqref{eq:hcdef}, we have the upper bound \eqref{e:Acub} on $\bP(A_1^c)$.
+Since these events are independent, if $H$ is the event that we obtain a success, then